FarronF/limerick-council-meetings/meetings/2018/11/13-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Special Meeting of the Municipal District of Adare-Rathkeale - 16th October 2018.md

  Signs directing the public to Desmond Castle need to be erected on the N69

-at the junction beside the bridge.---
+at the junction beside the bridge.
+---
 3

 **5.Clothes Bank Removal**